Koromix/tytools/README.md

 You can learn about other commands using `tyc help`.
 Get specific help for them using `tyc help <command>`.
 The main ones are:
-* list: list teensies, and show details if used with `--verbose`
 * reset: reset the Teensy device (currently by issuing a reboot followed by a reset)

 <a name="faq"/>